 Below are links to PCAOB resources and information that may be of interest to educators and academic researchers in the field of auditing.

 The PCAOB and the Auditing Section of the American Accounting Association sponsor an annual symposium for researchers and academics in the field of auditing.
-Past symposia have included discussion topics listed below:
+Past symposia have included discussions on PCAOB standard-setting projects, PCAOB inspections, audits of fair value measurements, the impact of International Financial Reporting Standards (IFRS), the future of the auditing profession, the future of auditing research and education, and the role of the PCAOB.

 The Sarbanes-Oxley Act provides that funds generated from the collection of PCAOB monetary penalties must be used to fund a merit scholarship program for undergraduate and graduate students in accredited accounting degree programs.